Samuel Receives Supplier of the Year Award from KIRCHHOFF Automotive

 Jun 25, 2019, 14:08 ET

-BURLINGTON, ON, June 25, 2019 /PRNewswire/ - Samuel, Son and Co., Limited, a leading metals distributor and industrial products manufacturer, has been named Supplier of the Year by KIRCHHOFF Automotive's North American operations in the Raw Materials category.
+BURLINGTON, ON, June 25, 2019 /PRNewswire/ - Samuel, Son & Co., Limited, a leading metals distributor and industrial products manufacturer, has been named Supplier of the Year by KIRCHHOFF Automotive's North American operations in the Raw Materials category.
 Samuel supplies KIRCHHOFF Automotive from its facilities in Canada, Mexico and the United States.

 "Our Supplier of the Year Awards were established to recognize excellence and dedication from our global supply base," stated Sumit Dutta, Vice President of Procurement, KIRCHHOFF Automotive.
 "We would like to thank the Samuel team, who were recognized for their outstanding service and commitment to quality."